-Most practical systems are also equipped with multiple antennas and thus have \emph{spatial diversity}.
+Many practical systems are also equipped with multiple antennas and thus have \emph{spatial diversity}.
 Multiple antennas are known to greatly increase the degrees of freedom of point-to-point systems.
-In this paper we focus on how spatial diversity helps to deal with interference by studying interference alignment for the MIMO inteference channel.
-In order to focus on the effect of spatial diversity, we assume there is no time or frequency diversity, i.e. the channel is constant over time and frequency.
+In this paper we focus on how spatial diversity helps to deal with interference by studying interference alignment for the MIMO interference channel.
+In order to focus on the effect of spatial diversity, we assume there is no time or frequency diversity, i.e., the channel is constant over time and frequency.